brunobdcorreia/ZIPixIT-Front/README.md

 A modern Angular web application for zipping and downloading Pixiv illustrations with real-time progress tracking and multiple compression format support.

+This is my first comprehensive full-stack project, and therefore bugs may occur.
+In that case, please open an issue so I can have a look it :\)

 Available at [ZIPixIT](https://zipixit.com)

 ![A GIF demonstrating the webpage at work](./readme%20assets/zipixit%20demo.gif)